 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-Don’t be a hater.
-In fact, pork chops are an extremely lean cut of meat, and prosciutto isn’t all that fatty either, especially when it is sliced super thin, which is often how it’s sold.
-But it does hold in the moisture of the quick-brined chops, add a salty-sweet-crisp exterior, and make this into a dinner that is just not another grilled pork chop.
+I know at first blush, this is not a recipe that smacks of restraint.
+In fact, pork chops are an extremely lean cut of meat, and prosciutto isn’t all that fatty either, especially when it is sliced super thin.
+The prosciutto protects the juiciness of the quick-brined chops and adds a salty-sweet-crisp exterior when grilled (whether outdoors or on a grill pan).
+This is not just another grilled pork chop!

 Quick Brining Pork Chops

-The actual technique is as easy as putting salt and sugar into water and allowing it to dissolve, then putting whatever protein you are cooking into the liquid and letting it sit in the fridge for a certain length of time.
+The other reason these pork chops are super moist is because they are quickly brined.
+Brining is as easy as putting salt and sugar into water and allowing it to dissolve, then putting whatever protein you are cooking into the liquid and letting it sit in the fridge for a certain length of time.
 That’s it.

-Serve these with any kind of salsa for a simple dinner that looks like you put in a whole lot more effort than you did.
+Serve these pork chops with any kind of salsa for a simple dinner that looks like you put in a whole lot more effort than you did.
 I think this Pineapple Mint Jalapeno Salsa would be simply perfect.

 - Mini Croque Monsieurs with Prosciutto

-- Prosciutto, Asian Pear and Blue Cheese Crostini
+- Prosciutto, Asian Pear, and Blue Cheese Crostini

 - Prosciutto and Pork Banh Mi

-- Prosciutto Wrapped Shrimp with Smoked Paprika
+- Prosciutto-Wrapped Shrimp with Smoked Paprika

 Equipment